Bhikkhu Bodhi

-Bhikkhu Bodhi (born December 10, 1944) (比丘菩提; Bǐqiū Pútí) born Jeffrey Block, is an American Theravada Buddhist monk ordained in Sri Lanka.
-He teaches in the New York and New Jersey area.
-He was appointed the second president of the Buddhist Publication Society and has edited and authored many publications grounded in the Theravada Buddhist tradition.
-Also, he has translated and commentated on a number of Pali texts, using a Theravada Buddhist lens.
-Additionally, he is the current president of the Buddhist Association of America, and is the founder of the organization Buddhist Global Relief.
+Jeffrey Block (born December 10, 1944), better known as Bhikkhu Bodhi, is an American Theravāda monk ordained in Sri Lanka who teaches in the area of New York and New Jersey.
+He is an author and Buddhist commentator and was appointed the second president of the Buddhist Publication Society.
+He is also the president of the Buddhist Association of America and the founder of Buddhist Global Relief.

 Early life

-Block was born in 1944 in Brooklyn, New York, to Jewish parents.
+Jeffrey Block was born in 1944 in Brooklyn, New York, to Jewish parents.
 He grew up in Borough Park, where he attended elementary school P.S.
 160 and graduated from New Utrecht High School.
-Following high school, he worked as a door to door salesman selling paintbrushes for a year.In 1966, he obtained a B.A. in philosophy from Brooklyn College, where he first encountered Buddhism in books at the bookstore.
+He then worked as a door-to-door salesman selling paintbrushes.
+In 1966, he obtained a B.A. in philosophy from Brooklyn College, where he first encountered Buddhism in books at the bookstore.
 In 1972, he obtained a PhD in philosophy from Claremont Graduate University.